jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 .# Abstract

-To complement the move from Whois to RDAP for the RIRs (Regional Internet Registries), this document specifies a new service named the Bulk RDAP that an RIR can deploy to replace their Bulk Whois service.
+To complement the move from Whois to RDAP for the RIRs (Regional Internet Registries), this document specifies a new service, named the Bulk RDAP, that an RIR can deploy in lieu of its Bulk Whois service.

 {mainmatter}

-# TODOs

-* Metadata object followed by new-line separated RDAP objects to help with streaming
-* Metadata -- a UUID string as versionId (in lieu of serial), productionDate with UTC offset, producer, objectCount, and rdapConformance with "nroBulkRdap1" extension id - DONE
-* Add URL to get objects of all types  - DONE
-* Each RDAP object has its own rdapConformance member, listing all extensions used in its creation; a MUST - DONE
-* Limit nested objected to the first level only - DONE
-* Explain all possible content types, with the gzip recommended; create a table for readability - DONE
-* Get JWK out-of-band - DONE
-* Operational considerations -- daily, off-line generation with rationale (one-time JWS generation cost) - DONE
-* No need to mention FTP; make HTTPS a MUST - DONE
-* Make omission for nested objects a MUST - DONE
-* Replace "replacement" with "counterpart"?

 # Introduction

-As the RIRs shift from Whois to RDAP, they also need an RDAP replacement for their Bulk Whois service.
-To that end, this document specifies a new service named the Bulk RDAP that an RIR can deploy in lieu of the Bulk Whois.
-This service is intended to be a simple, easy-to-implement replacement for the Bulk Whois.
+As the RIRs shift from Whois to RDAP, they also need an RDAP counterpart for their Bulk Whois service.
+To that end, this document specifies a new service, named the Bulk RDAP, that an RIR can deploy to replace the Bulk Whois.
+This service is intended to be a simple, easy-to-implement replacement.

 At a higher level, the Bulk RDAP comprises JSON data for IP Network, Autonomous System Number, Domain, Nameserver, and Entity object classes ([@!RFC9083, section 5]), plus some JSON metadata.
 It can be easily extended to include data for any future RDAP object class.
-Furthermore, it is an HTTPS-based service that the RIR customers could use to securely get this data.
+Furthermore, it is an HTTPS-based service that the RIR customers can use to securely get this data.

 ## Requirements Language